shahriar-programmer/touch-me-game/README.md

 # Touch Me Game

-This is a a simple fun game.
-In the full blank screen there is a img which is your target to touch.
-The challenge is to touch the img with your mouse.
+This is a a simple fun game ( Only For Desktop ).
+In the full blank screen there is a image which is your target to touch.
+The challenge is to touch the image with your mouse.
 Have a try.
 Good Luck :)

 ## Table of contents